Le Creuset: History

 The current Le Creuset logo was introduced in 1970 as a symbolic representation of metal casting and moulding.

 In the 1970s Enzo Mari designed distinctive Dutch ovens and saucepans with domed lids and typical handles.
-In the 1980s JC Barrault's "Futura" line was launched.
+In the 1980s, JC Barrault's "Futura" line was launched.

+The Le Creuset Dutch oven is on display in the Smithsonian Institution's National Museum of American History in Washington, D.C. as a part of the recreation of the chef Julia Child's kitchen.
+It has been widely reported to be her favorite cooking pot.
+However, specialist sources hold that it was the Dutch oven of Le Creuset's less-remembered competitor Descoware that was her real favorite.

 The company was purchased by Paul van Zuydam in 1988.

-In 1995, Le Creuset began exploring new product categories: stainless steel, stoneware, silicone, enamel on steel, textiles and forged hard-anodized aluminium.
+In 1995, Le Creuset began exploring new product categories: stainless steel, stoneware, silicone, enamel on steel, textiles, and forged hard-anodized aluminum.

-Le Creuset offers a variety of colours, from bright (e.g. cherry, a gradated red) to muted (e.g. dune, a gradated off-white).
+Le Creuset offers a variety of colours, ranging from bright (e.g., cherry, a gradated red) to muted (e.g., dune, a gradated off-white).
 Its discontinued colours include cobalt (gradated blue-violet), black onyx (solid black), kiwi (gradated light green), as well as slate, granite, cactus, and citron.
 In addition to their standard colors, Le Creuset partners with major kitchenware retail brands such as Williams-Sonoma and Sur La Table to offer unique "exclusive" colors which are only available for purchase through their respective stores.

-Le Creuset kitchenware gained new fans amongst users of social media in 2020 as a high value designer brand.
+Le Creuset kitchenware gained new fans among social media users in 2020 as a high-value designer brand.